chriscurl1538/load_following_decision/docs/how_to_guide.md

 **Step 3: Verify output:**

-Using the provided default files (.csv and .yaml) you should get the tables and plots shown in /docs/example_output.md
+Using the provided default files (.csv and .yaml) you should get the tables shown in /docs/example_tables.md as well as the 6 plots shown in the /docs/example-plots folder

 ### Testing the program

-INSTRUCTIONS FOR USING TESTING SUITE HERE
+To run the program's test suite, navigate to the /tests folder in your terminal and enter the command `pytest` to run all tests located in the test suite.